-AHRI Standard 1340 (I-P) establishes the method to rate and test unitary air-cooled air conditions and heat pumps with a capacity greater than or equal to 65,000 Btu/h cooling capacity and all water cooled and evaporatively cooled unitary products using the new cooling metric to replace IEER called the integrated ventilation, economizer, and cooling metric (IVEC) and to add a new heat pump annualized heating metric called integrated ventilation, heating efficiency (IVHE).
-These new metrics and rating and test procedures were developed as part of the Department of Energy (DOE) Appliance Standards Rulemaking Advisory Committee (ASRAC) Commercial Unitary Air Conditioners and Heat Pumps Working Group.
+The first edition of AHRI 1340-2023 (I-P) establishes the method to rate and test unitary air-cooled air conditions and heat pumps with a cooling capacity greater than or equal to 65,000 Btu/h and all water cooled and evaporatively cooled unitary products replace the IEER cooling metric with integrated ventilation economizer and cooling metric (IVEC), and adds a heat pump annualized heating metric called integrated ventilation, heating efficiency (IVHE).

+The IVEC and IVHE metrics and rating and test procedures were developed as part of the Department of Energy (DOE) Appliance Standards Rulemaking Advisory Committee (ASRAC) Commercial Unitary Air Conditioners and Heat Pumps Working Group.

-This standard does not replace AHRI Standard 340/360-2022 (I-P) where IEER and COP ratings are required but AHRI Standard 1340 (I-P) should be used for IVEC and IVHE ratings.
+This standard does not replace AHRI 340/360-2022 (I-P) where IEER and COP ratings are required, but AHRI 1340 (I-P) should be used for IVEC and IVHE ratings.

-AHRI Standard 1340 (I-P) is intended to cover the rating and test procedure requirements to align with the DOE ASRAC negotiation rule that developed the new the IVEC and to add a new heat pump annualized heating metric called IVHE.
+AHRI Standard 1340 (I-P) covers the rating and test procedure requirements to align with the DOE ASRAC negotiation rule that developed the IVEC and adds a heat pump annualized heating metric called IVHE.

-The ASRAC negotiations were limited to air cooled cooling only products and heat pump products with a capacity greater than or equal to 65,000 Btu/h up to 760,000 Btu/h, but this standard expands to cover the following products:
+The ASRAC negotiations were limited to air cooled cooling only products and heat pump products with a capacity greater than or equal to 65,000 Btu/h up to 760,000 Btu/h, but AHRI 1340 (I-P) expands to cover the following products:

 - Unitary air-cooled products with a capacity greater than or equal to 760,000 Btu/h

 - Unitary heat pump products with a capacity greater than or equal to 760,000 Btu/h

 - Water cooled products

 - Evaporatively cooled products

 - Double duct products

-- Cold Climate IVHE_C
+- Cold climate IVHE_C

-The derivation and background of IVEC and IVHE will be explained in a separate technical support document.
+The derivation and background of IVEC and IVHE is explained in a separate technical support document.